rgerraty/rl_flexibility/README.md

-###ML and fully Bayesian hierarchical models for the effect of striatal and whole-brain flexibility on reinforcement learning
+###ML and fully Bayesian hierarchical models
+Estimate the effect of striatal and whole-brain flexibility on reinforcement learning.
 See models.Rmd and models.pdf for more details.

 ```.r
 library(reshape2)